.semaphore/semaphore.yml

 Semaphore supports all versions of Go.
 You have the following options:

-- Docker: use semaphoreci/golang or your own Docker image with the version of Go and other packages that you need.
+- Docker: use semaphoreci/golang or your own Docker image with the version of Go and other packages that you want.

-Follow the links above for details on currently available language versions and additional tools.
+Follow the links above for details on available language versions and additional tools.

 Selecting a Go version on Linux#